SuperOfficeDocs/contribution/markdown-guide/links-in-docs.md

 Use either the title of the page you are linking to or a friendly, descriptive label.

 > [!NOTE]
-> Don't use "click here."
+> Don't use "click here".
 It is bad for SEO and blinds the reader.

 ## Links from one page to another